ufy-it/go-telegram-bot/README.md

 type Config struct {
-	MaxMessageQueue int                       // the maximum size of message queue for a conversation TimeoutMinutes  int                       // timeout for a user's input
+	MaxMessageQueue int                       // the maximum size of message queue for a conversation TimeoutMinutes  int                       // timeout for a user's input }

-	CloseByBotMessage     string // message to send to a user if the conversation is closed from the bot side CloseByUserMessage    string // message to send to a user if they decided to close the conversation ToManyMessagesMessage string // message to send to a user in case to too many unprocessed messages }
 ```

 * `MaxMessageQueue` - the maximum number of unprocessed messages from a user that conversation queue can keep.
 All new messages will be descarded if the queue is already full
 * `TimeoutMinutes` - for how long the bot will wait for a user's input.
 After the timeout a conversation will e closed by the bot.
-* `CloseByBotMessage` - text message that will be send to a user if the conversation is closed by the bot
-* `CloseByUserMessage` - a confirmation text message to send to a user if they closed the conversation
-* `ToManyMessagesMessage` - text message that will be send to a user as a reply on it's action that is descard due to the full message queue

 ## Development
 ### Architecture
 The bot runs conversations with multiple users in parallel (in different threads).
 The `Dispatcher` object receives a new updates from Telegram and forwards it to a particular conversation.
-If there is no ongoing conversation with the user, the `Dispatcher` will create a new conversation.
+If there is no ongoing conversation with the user or message triggers global handler, the `Dispatcher` will create a new conversation.
-After the conversation is over, or after some time of user inactivity, the `Dispatcher` closes the conversation.
+After the conversation is over, or a user switched to another conversation, or after some time of the user's inactivity, the `Dispatcher` closes the conversation.
 There is a limit on the number of conversations that can be run in parallel and a limit on the message queue for a conversation.
 All messages that exceeded the limit will be ignored by the bot.
 Each conversation starts with a top-level handler.
 A handler may contain a number of steps, and each step, as a result, might navigate to any other step (or to the conversation end).
 Each step can request an information from a user and wait for it.
 ### Adding a new handler